MaartenGr/BERTopic/README.md

 **NOTE**: Use `BERTopic(language="multilingual")` to select a model that supports 50+ languages.

 ## Visualize Topics
-After having trained our BERTopic model, we can iteratively go through perhaps a hundred topic to get a good understanding of the topics that were extract.
+After having trained our BERTopic model, we can iteratively go through hundreds of topics to get a good understanding of the topics that were extracted.
 However, that takes quite some time and lacks a global representation.
 Instead, we can visualize the topics that were generated in a way very similar to [LDAvis](https://github.com/cpsievert/LDAvis):